Fallsburg, New York: Public libraries

 The Fallsburg Library serves the town and is located in South Fallsburg.
 It has been in operation since 1991.

-Infrastructure
+Prisons

 Two correctional facilities are located in the area and operated by the New York State Department of Correctional Services.
 Woodbourne Correctional Facility is a medium security men's prison located in the hamlet of Woodbourne, New York and Sullivan Correctional Facility is a maximum security prison for male inmates located in Fallsburg.
+Sullivan Correctional is slated to close in November 2024.